MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

         : Grooming / Planning
 {{</mermaid>}}

-The timeline above illustrates a "regular" week a typical "product" using some agile framework such as *kanban* or *scrum* team, working in weekly sprints in my experience.
+The timeline above illustrates a "regular" week a typical "product" team using some agile framework such as *kanban* or <cite>*scrum*[^2]<cite>, working in weekly sprints in my experience.

 #### Day 1: Weekly Preparations
 Mondays kick off the week with various activities based on your team's focus: